-The absence of affordable health care is detrimental to the health, productivity and future economic output of workers.
-In Asia and the Pacific, people in low- and lower-middle-income countries can expect to die 13 years earlier than people in high-income countries and child mortality rates are 10 times higher (OECD and WHO, 2020).
-Poor health of children in low- and lower-middle-income countries is compounded by low investments in health-care and education services.
+- 6. The absence of affordable health care is detrimental to the health, productivity and future economic output of workers.
+In Asia and the Pacific, people in low- and lower-middle-income countries can expect to die 13 years earlier than people in high-income countries and child mortality rates are 10 times higher.
+Poor health of children in low- and lower-middle-income countries is compounded by low investments in health care and education services.
 This undermines the chances that future workers will find decent jobs, and it hampers future tax revenues and economic output.
-Only a few Governments in the region have achieved universal health coverage, and catastrophic out-of-pocket health spending threatens to push more people into poverty in Asia and the Pacific region than in any other region.4 The inaccessibility of affordable health care increases sickness absenteeism and exacerbates poverty.
-It reduces the productivity of the workforce across the region.
+Only a few Governments in the region achieved universal health coverage, and catastrophic out-of-pocket health spending threatens to push more people into poverty in the Asia-Pacific region than in any other region.
+The inaccessibility of affordable health care increases sickness absenteeism and exacerbates poverty.
+It reduces the productivity of the workforce across the region. - 7.
 Underinvestment in social protection and high labour-market informality mean that illness, unemployment, pregnancy, old age, disability and injury continue to push workers into poverty.
-The COVID-19 pandemic has shown the consequences of the lack of social protection.
-Since the start of the pandemic, 85 million people have been pushed into extreme poverty, based on the threshold of \$1.90 per day, and a further 156 million into moderate poverty, based on the threshold of \$3.20 per day (ESCAP, 2022c).
-Even prior to the pandemic and the war in Ukraine, more than half of all people in the region had survived without cash income at some point during the preceding 12 months, more than a quarter were without enough food and a third lacked access to the necessary medical treatment.5 Such vulnerability widens inequality and undermines productivity.
+The coronavirus disease (COVID-19) pandemic has shown the consequences of the lack of social protection.
+Since the start of the pandemic, 85 million people have been pushed into extreme poverty, based on the threshold of \$1.90 per day, and a further 156 million into moderate poverty, based on the threshold of \$3.20 per day.
+Even before the pandemic and the war in Ukraine, more than half of all people in the region had survived without cash income at some point during the preceding 12 months, more than a quarter without enough food and a third without necessary medical treatment.
+Such vulnerability widens inequality and undermines productivity. - 8.
+Climate change, population ageing and digitalization are megatrends that will exacerbate the vulnerability of the workforce: - (a) Asia and the Pacific is the region most exposed to natural disasters and climate change-induced risks, and in the absence of comprehensive adaptation and mitigation measures, there can be detrimental welfare consequences for workers, as jobs disappear, skills requirements change and businesses relocate; 12 - (b) Digital technologies are bringing disruptive change to the world of work, and their potential to promote decent and productive jobs hinges on access to technologies, but as a third of the population of the region does not use the Internet, the lack of such access may instead deepen the digital divide